CindyXX46/Extension_of_the_Ambiguity_Aversion_Effect/README.md

 **Please ensure all files are in the SAME FOLDER when you run the code**

-For the purposes and details of this project, you may check the Task_Specificationn file.
+For the purposes and details of this project, you may check the Task_Specification file.